What is an apology letter?

 Why is an apology letter important?

-Unprofessional behavior causes inconvenience to people in several ways always.
+Unprofessional behaviour always causes inconvenience to people.
 For example, when an employee behaves improperly by coming to work late, he causes inconvenience to all those people who work around him and depend on him to start his work and collaborate.
 In this situation, people usually get annoyed.
 Employers don’t want this to happen in their company.
-Therefore, they feel it to be very important to admonish the employee who does not act professionally.
-In this situation, when an employee writes an apology letter, he attempts to appease the situation.

-1. People who make mistakes at the workplace usually feel that they have stooped too low and that’s why they should not accept the mistake.
+- People who make mistakes at the workplace usually feel that they have stooped too low and that’s why they should not accept the mistake.
 The fear of being ashamed makes them not accept their mistake.

 What are the basic components of the apology letter?